CaliStyle/trailpack-proxy-cart/README.md

 - You can add an existing item to a cart and it will increase the quantity
 - Checks if the product inventory is available according to inventory policy
 - Checks for geographic restrictions
-- Checks for Product and Customer Discounts
+- Checks for Product, Collections, and Customer Discounts
+- Checks for Account Balance
 - Checks and validates Coupons

 ```